chandra1sekar/data-engineering/04-Storing-Data/sync-slides.md

 > - async material in Week 3 syllabus
 > - Readings in Week 3 syllabus
 > - Assignment 03
+> - Final Assignment 02 was due last Friday

 ## Class 4 (i.e., today)

-> - Review Assignment 03, questions, where did you hit a wall?
+> - Groupwork & present Assignment 03
-> - Some lectur-ish stuff/activities on Assignment 04/Week 4 async topic
+> - Activities Week 4 async topic
 > - Review Query Project (spans Assignments 2-5)
-> - Preview, discussion, do contentprep activities for Assignment 04 (refining and answering your project questions)
+> - Activities for Assignment 04 (refining and answering your project questions)
-> - Final Assignment 03 due on Friday

 ## Between Class 4 & Class 5

-> - async material in Week 4 syllabus
+> - async material in Week 4 syllabus (RDBs & NoSQL)
 > - Readings in Week 4 syllabus
 > - Assignment 04
+> - Final Assignment 03 due on Friday

 ## Where are we in the Query Project?